Zebra (medicine)

-Zebra is the American medical slang for arriving at a surprising, often exotic, medical diagnosis when a more commonplace explanation is more likely.
+Zebra is the American medical slang for a surprising, often exotic, medical diagnosis, especially when a more commonplace explanation is more likely.
 It is shorthand for the aphorism coined in the late 1940s by Theodore Woodward, professor at the University of Maryland School of Medicine, who instructed his medical interns: "When you hear hoofbeats behind you, don't expect to see a zebra."
-(Since zebras are much rarer than horses in the United States, the sound of hoofbeats would almost certainly be from a horse.)
+(Alternative phrasing: when you hear hoofbeats, think of horses, not zebras.
+Since zebras are much rarer than horses in the United States, the sound of hoofbeats would almost certainly be from a horse.)
 By 1960, the aphorism was widely known in medical circles.
+The saying is a warning against the statistical base rate fallacy where the likelihood of something like a disease among the population is not taken into consideration for an individual.